albertomorini/albertomorini/studies/TypeScript/typescript.md

 JavaScript with data type.

+Created by Microsoft 🤮, but the language is cool to use!

 - Can be converted into JavaScript so it can be runned everywhere JavaScript can be run.
 > anyway has a compiler: `$ npm -i typescript; npx tsc` -> print the verison